str11ngfello/xvp/README.md

-# DEPRECATED
+# XVP

-This repository is deprecated.
+> [!CAUTION]
 The XVP SDK is no longer maintained or supported.

-I'm publishing it 20 years later, primarily, to document it as a passiont project, show C++ experience to potential employers, that sort of thing.
-It was a **huge** project that I worked on for many years (2000-2007) in my spare time.
+XVP was a passion project that I worked on for many years (2000-2007) in my spare time.
 Back then, Unity and Unreal weren't options.
 People built their own in-house game engines, typically in C++, and it required years of development to build one.

+I'm publishing XVP 20 years later, primarily, to document it as a passion project, show C++ experience to potential employers, that sort of thing.
+It was a **huge** project.

 Eventually Unity, Unreal, etc would democratize game development and make it accessible and affordable.